Sayed Hassan Akhlaq: Life

 Akhlaq was born in 1976, in Sayghan City, in the province of Bamyan, Afghanistan.
 He immigrated to Iran when he was four years old.
 Finishing primary and secondary schools in Mashhad, he started to study classical religious seminaries (in Qum and Mashhad).

 Afterward he studied Islamic traditional courses and was educated in the field of Islamic Theology and Philosophy in Razavi University of Islamic Sciences.
+In 2022, Dr. Akhlaq gave a talk at Fairfield University where he shared his personal narrative.
+His presentation covered his time as a refugee, his approaches to nurturing critical thinking and propelling academic freedom in Afghanistan, and his subsequent exile due to his philosophical and political beliefs and teachings.

 He obtained his Master of Art degree in the field of Western philosophy from the Imam Khomeini International University and a doctorate (PhD) in Western philosophy from Allameh Tabatabai University.